dhineshp565/ONT_targseq/README.md

 Pipeline for reference based consensus generation and typing for targeted amplicon sequencing using Oxford nanopore sequencing

 Requires input directory with sub-directories with fastq files, reference sequence (fasta) and primer bed file with primer coordinates
-Outputs consensus sequences,kraken,krona and multiqc report if any reads are mapped to reference conda or docker needs to be installed
+Outputs consensus sequences, kraken, krona and multiqc report. conda or docker needs to be installed

 Usage: